Subscribe to our Mailing List!

 “By what authority do you do these things?” the Pharisees once roared at Jesus.
 They may have missed out on the answer, but they certainly didn’t miss the mark in identifying an important issue.
 After all, it was a fair question.
 One to which Jesus does not gloss over or ignore.
 In fact, it was Jesus who once said of the Pharisees, “The scribes and the Pharisees sit on Moses’ seat.
 So practice and observe everything they tell you.”
 (Matthew 23:2-3).
 What was it that gave the Pharisees this special authority so respected by Jesus?
 Again: succession.

-Not a single Jew would have respected the Pharisees claim to authority simply because their Grandma Chaviva thought they were gifted or “anointed”, or because a committee of Jewish men got together and voted the Pharisees in.
+Hardly any Jew would have respected the Pharisees claim to authority simply because a few Jews thought they were gifted or “anointed”, or because a committee of Jewish men got together and voted the Pharisees in.
 It was because the Pharisees claimed succession all the way back to Moses.
+A claim that was valid and could be substantiated.
 In fact, according to the Talmud, the scribes and the Pharisees actually could demonstrate that their authority went back to Moses himself, which, I suppose, is why Jesus says that the scribes and the Pharisees “sit on the seat of Moses” (Matthew 23:2).

 Here is a Talmudic verse (Pirkei Avot 1:1) to support the Pharisees claim: